buyco/go-msc-sdk/api/docs/ModelError.md

 ### NewModelError

-`func NewModelError(httpMethod string, requestUri string, errors []ErrorsInner, statusCode string, statusCodeText string, errorDateTime string, ) *ModelError`
+`func NewModelError(httpMethod string, requestUri string, errors []ErrorsInner, statusCode int32, statusCodeText string, errorDateTime string, ) *ModelError`

 NewModelError instantiates a new ModelError object This constructor will assign default values to properties that have it defined,